Unvaccinated people now account for nearly all COVID deaths in US

 An Associated Press analysis of available government data from May shows that “breakthrough” infections in fully vaccinated people accounted for fewer than 1,200 of more than 853,000 COVID-19 hospitalizations.
-That’s about 0.1%.
+That’s about 0.1 percent.

 And only about 150 of the more than 18,000 COVID-19 deaths in May were in fully vaccinated people.
-That translates to about 0.8%, or five deaths per day on average.
+That translates to about 0.8 percent, or five deaths per day on average.

 The AP analyzed figures provided by the Centers for Disease Control and Prevention.
 The CDC itself has not estimated what percentage of hospitalizations and deaths are in fully vaccinated people, citing limitations in the data.